Gravitational Causality and the Self-Stress of Photons: Causality

 Sending photons for definiteness, bulk causality implies

 where $\delta T_*^{(0)}=2\partial\delta_{0}(s,b)/\partial E$ is the time delay experienced by gravitons, which is the classic Shapiro time delay.
 At the classical level the difference in the time delay vanishes, i.e. massless particles travel along the same geodesic, classically, for large impact parameter.
-The difference in Eq.~(\ref{bulkcausality}) removes the universal term which is also present in the photon time delay as a manifestation of the classical equivalence principle.
-Therefore, bulk causality Eq.~(\ref{bulkcausality}) is genuinely sensitive to quantum corrections generated by charged states running in the loop.
+The difference in \eref{bulkcausality} removes the universal term which is also present in the photon time delay as a manifestation of the classical equivalence principle.
+Therefore, bulk causality \eref{bulkcausality} is genuinely sensitive to quantum corrections generated by charged states running in the loop.

 As a matter of fact, the quantum corrections we calculated in the previous sections violate the bulk-causality condition quantum mechanically, within the range of validity of perturbation theory.
-Indeed, at small impact parameter for loops of spin-1/2 ($X = \psi$) and spin-0 ($X=\phi$) particles, the difference in time delays is
+Indeed, at small impact parameter for loops of spin-1/2 ($X = \psi$) and spin-0 ($X=\phi$) particles, $b\ll 1/m$, the difference in time delays is

-and is negative for impact parameters much larger than the Landau pole length-scale $b_L$, see \fref{plots}.
-For spin-1 particles running in the loop, the {leading} contribution in the same regime is
+and it is negative even for impact parameters much larger than the Landau pole length-scale $b_L$, see \fref{plots}.
+For spin-1 particles running in the loop ($X=W$), the {leading} contribution for $b^2 m^2 \ll \mathrm{Exp}(-\sqrt{2\pi/\alpha} )$ is given by \eref{deltasmallblimitWSudakov} and therefore